meteor/docs/source/api/http.md

 the mean time.
 On the client, this function must be used asynchronously by passing a callback.

+If you use the same code on the server and the client, be aware that on the client your browser might issue an `OPTION`-call before your `POST`, `GET`, etc. call as per standard protocol to figure out Cross Origin Resource Sharing (CORS) settings.

 Both HTTP and HTTPS protocols are supported.
 The `url` argument must be an absolute URL including protocol and host name on the server, but may be relative to the current host on the client.
 The `query` option